dB-XIX/comic-tracker/README.md

 # 📚 Comic Book Tracker

-A full-stack MERN application to track your comic book collection — complete with titles, issues, publishers, grades, notes, and cover images.
+A full-stack MERN application to manage your comic book collection with searchable filters, eBay sales data, editable entries, and a polished responsive UI.
-Now enhanced with eBay sales data integration, professional UI, and trend tracking prep.
-Built for collectors who want a fast, modern, and smart way to manage their library.
+Built for serious collectors and professional portfolios alike.

 ---